 Bierstadt arrived out west partly at the largess of the Union Pacific Railroad in 1863, and promptlymet a future railroad president in Frederick Billings.
 Billings was already a successful land attorney in San Francisco, having practiced law there since the early days of the gold rush with his firm Halleck, Peachy, and Billings, and later filled several roles including president with the Northern PacificRailway Company.
 The Northern Pacific completed its transcontinental connectionin 1883 and both Frederick and Julia Billings were there to strike the ceremonial last spike.
 The Northern Pacific would make accessible like never before areas like the Grand Tetons and Yellowstone National Park.

-Note: This iconic Hudson River School of Art landscape painting, which is linked to the Conservation Movement that supported interest in creating the National Park system is the12th of 16 Forever Stamp images to celebrate the National Park Service's 100th anniversary.
-The park and US Post Office will hold a dedication ceremony for the new stamp on June 4, 2016 at 10:30AM at the park's Forest Center as part of Trek to Taste.
+Note: This iconic Hudson River School of Art landscape painting, which is linked to the Conservation Movement that supported interest in creating the National Park system is the 12th of 16 Forever Stamp images commemorating the National Park Service's 100th anniversary.
+The park and US Post Office held a dedication ceremony for the stamp on June 4, 2016.
 Read more about the stamp.